-- In-person voting on Election Day: The general election is Tuesday, Nov.
-8. Polls will be open from 7 a.m. to 7 p.m.
+- Voting at the polls: Polls are open from 7 a.m. to 7 p.m.
 Find your polling place at the state's election website.

 How do I register to vote?

-- In person: Register at your county election board no later than Oct.
-14 to vote in the general.
+- In person: Register at your county election board to vote in the general.
 You can also register during an appointment for a driver’s license or state ID.